 - Digital Tickets: You can download the ticket as a PDF and save it to your smartphone, tablet, or laptop.
 This is the easiest way.

 - Print: You can also print the PDF.

-- DB Navigator App: You can have the ticket loaded to you DB Navigator app.
+- DB Navigator App: You can have the ticket loaded to your DB Navigator app.

-- Mailed: Yes, you can get printed tickets mailed to you at an extra cost — I think it’s around €5 and takes a while to arrive.
+- By Mail: Yes, you can get printed tickets mailed to you at an extra cost — I think it’s around €5 and takes a while to arrive.

 Tips For Using German Trains

 First, we recommend getting to the train station about 20 minutes early so you can find your train platform in plenty of time — by the way, there is no check-in… you simply get on the train.
 Most are easy to navigate but it’s best to play it safe.
 Also, if you’re printing a ticket at the station you should leave more time because there can be lines to use the machines.